Zev-se/Formbot-voron-2.4-build-guide/guide.md

 ## Introduction

-Formbot Voron 2.4 kits are generally a good value (high quality, inexpensive) but they include a bunch of Mods, so their build process differs from official Voron.
-This divergence is poorly documented.
-This document is our attempt to provide a detailed build guide for Formbot Voron 2.4 kits.
+Formbot Voron 2.4 kits are generally a good value (high quality, inexpensive) and include several commonly desireable Mods, so their build process differs from official Voron.
+This divergence is poorly documented by Formbot, and links to this Guide from [their product page](https://www.formbot3d.com/products/voron-24-r2-pro-corexy-3d-printer-kit-with-m8p-cb1-board-and-canbus-wiring-system?VariantsId=10457).
+This document provides a detailed guide to building the Formbot Voron 2.4 R2 kit.

 Please report any incorrect or missing info here on github or in the Voron or Formbot Discord.